Rick-Phoenix/sketch/docs/src/templating/rendering.md

 >`{{#include ../../../sketch/tests/output/custom_templates/commands/render_preset_cmd}}`

-These templates will be rendered together, so that the output of the specified `OUT_DIR` (cwd, if omitted) will look like this:
+These templates will be rendered together, so that the output of the specified `OUT_DIR` (or the cwd, if omitted) will look like this:

 ```
 {{#include ../../../sketch/tests/output/custom_templates/render_preset_tree.txt}}